beakerbrowser/beakerbrowser.com/_docs/using-beaker/the-peer-to-peer-web.md

 <img src="/img/docs/tour-intro.png" class="centered">

-Peer-to-peer sites are just like any other Web site.
+Peer-to-peer websites are just like any other website.
 But instead of being served from a datacenter, files are hosted by peers on your network.
 This makes it easy for anybody to host a site.

 <figure>
 <img src="/img/docs/tour-site-peer-count.png">